los5011/automating-aws-with-python/README.md

 - List contents of a bucket
 - Create and set up bucket
 - Sync directory tree to bucket
--Set AWS profile with --profile=<profilename>
+- Set AWS profile with --profile=<profilename>
--Configure route 53 domain
+- Configure route 53 domain

+## 02-notifon

+Notifon is a project to notify Slack users of changes to your AWS account using CloudWatch Events

+### Features

+Notifon currently has the following features: